 Bone is shaped by osteocytes (cells that make new bone) and osteoclasts (cells that dissolve bone).
 The osteocytes and osteoclasts work together to sculpt and build bone in the correct shape.
 When osteoclasts dissolve bone, they release calcium into the bloodstream which is just what we do not want in a hypercalcemic patient.
 The bisphosphonate drugs, developed for women needing treatment for osteoporosis, can be used to suppress the activity of osteoclasts, potentially reducing blood calcium levels.
 Alendronate is the usual oral veterinary product and it is used once a week.
 Zoledronate is given as an IV infusion.

-It might seem like prednisone is useful in treating almost any disease.
-When it comes to hypercalcemia, prednisone enables the kidney to dump extra calcium and potentially bring dangerously elevated calcium levels down to normal.
+It might seem like prednisolone is useful in treating almost any disease.
+When it comes to hypercalcemia, prednisolone enables the kidney to dump extra calcium and potentially bring dangerously elevated calcium levels down to normal.
 There is a very important downside here, however.
 Lymphoma remains the most common cause of hypercalcemia by far.
-Lymphoma cells are killed by prednisone and a short-term remission is induced.
+Lymphoma cells are killed by prednisolone and a short-term remission is induced.
 This sounds like it would be a good thing but in fact, it is not.
-If the hypercalcemic patient is put on prednisone before proper testing has been done, a lymphoma may be almost impossible to find thus making it almost impossible to reach a definitive diagnosis.
-Worse still, the remission achieved by prednisone alone is short-lived and leaves the tumor resistant to other chemotherapy drugs (thus making a long term remission all the more difficult to achieve).
-For this reason, prednisone treatment is a last resort and is only used when testing has been exhausted.
+If the hypercalcemic patient is put on prednisolone before proper testing has been done, a lymphoma may be almost impossible to find thus making it almost impossible to reach a definitive diagnosis.
+Worse still, the remission achieved by prednisolone alone is short-lived and leaves the tumor resistant to other chemotherapy drugs (thus making a long term remission all the more difficult to achieve).
+For this reason, prednisolone treatment is a last resort and is only used when testing has been exhausted.